 Click here for a an article from ThoughtCo.com explaining the origin of the word geography, outlining the concerns of physical and cultural geographers, and highlighting the importance of new technologies.

 Geo-Literacy: Geo-literacy is the term that National Geographic has adopted to describe the understanding of how our world works that all members of modern society require.
 Geo-literacy is the ability to reason about Earth systems and interconnections to make far-reaching decisions.
 Whether we are making decisions about where to live or what precautions to take for natural hazards, we all make decisions that require geo-literacy throughout our lives.
-This video illustrates what geo-literacy means to individuals and to our global community.
-Share it with your friends, family, and colleagues, to help spread the word.

 Geography in California’s K-12 Curriculum